mjzero/hello-world/README.md

 # hello-world
 First repository

-This is me altering the read-me to learn how to make changes to a git-hub repo.
+This is me altering the read-me to learn how to make changes to a GitHub repo.